RayWang1991/WRRegexBasic/README.md

                                                                       ast:ast];

   WRREFABuilder *builder = manager.builder;

   // [builder printDFA]; print the state

-  // [builder DFA2Regex]; if you have dfa states, you can transfer it to regex return [builder matchWithString:input];
+  // [builder DFA2Regex]; if you have dfa states, you can transfer it to regex

+  // you can use the regex to match multiple inputs

+  return [builder matchWithString:input];
 }
 ```
-you can use lib to wrap you own regex functions, cache the parser, scanner, dfaManager if needed
+you can use this lib to wrap your own regex functions, cache the parser, scanner, dfaManager if needed.
-more examples to see section 4 and examples in
+For more examples, plz see section 4 and examples in testcases.
 ## 3 Grammars
 ### post operators
 - clojure operator : *